zacharyisnthere/who-owns-you/README.md

 ### Adding a channel
 1. Fork the repo
 2. Edit `/data/channels.json` and follow the schema
-3. Submit a PR using the **Data addition** template See CONTRIBUTING.md for details.
+3. Submit a PR using the **Data addition** template
+See CONTRIBUTING.md for details.

 ### 📦 Releases
 - Download `.zip` builds from the [Releases](https://github.com/zacharyisnthere/who-owns-you/releases) tab
-- Install via "Load unpacked" in any Chromium-based browser
+- Install via "Load unpacked" in Chromium-based browsers
+- Install via "Load Temporary Add-on" in Firefox (`about:debugging#/runtime/this-firefox`)

 ## ❓ FAQ
 - **Q: Why is/isn't ___ channel flagged?**
   - A: The dataset is a work-in-progress, and there are a lot of channels either not in the dataset yet or whose ownership isn't confirmed from public sources.
 Please contribute via PR!
 - **Q: What browsers does this run on?**
-  - A: This extension has been developed and tested for Firefox and all Chromium-based browsers (Chrome, Brave, Edge, etc.).
+  - A: This extension has been developed and tested for **Firefox** and all Chromium-based browsers (Chrome, Brave, Edge, etc.).
 Send me a message if you have a browser you use that you want this extension to be ported to!
 - **Q: How do I verify an ownership claim?**
   - A: All claims should be backed by public sources linked in the dataset, however it's always a good idea to verify information for yourself.
 DYOR and all that.

 ## License
 [MIT](https://github.com/zacharyisnthere/who-owns-you/blob/main/LICENSE) - free to use, modify, and distribute.
 Ownership data is provided for informational purposes only; accuracy is not guaranteed.

 ## 📌 Disclaimer